Planet Earth (film): Production

 None of these three pilots was ever developed into a series; however, some of the characters served as prototypes for the later TV series (based on Roddenberry's ideas), Andromeda.
 Most notably, the lead character of Andromeda was also named Dylan Hunt.
+Similarly, he is 'frozen in time', emerging into a chaotic post-apocalyptic universe were war destroyed the civilization of Hunt's time.